-Clinical investigation SOPs
+9.2 Clinical investigation SOPs

-Sponsors of clinical investigations will need to develop clinical investigation-related SOPs to ensure compliance with the MDR, BS EN ISO 14155, any other applicable standards and requirements of other regulatory jurisdictions where a clinical investigation may be conducted.
+Sponsors of clinical investigations will need to develop clinical investigation-related SOPs to ensure compliance with the MDR, BS EN ISO 14155:2020, any other applicable standards and requirements of other regulatory jurisdictions where a clinical investigation is to be conducted.
 Any conflicting requirements should be identified and resolved.
 The SOPs should also take into consideration any official European guidance documents developed to aid compliance with the MDR.
-Where such guidance documents have not been developed and those used were developed to assist compliance with the Directives, any conflicts with the MDR need to be avoided.

 The specific SOPs that a sponsor develops will depend upon the responsibilities of the sponsor in the development and management of the clinical investigation and whether any activities are outsourced.
-If all activities are managed in-house, clinical investigation SOPs should be sufficiently comprehensive to ensure compliance to applicable requirements, consistency and efficiency and the avoidance of costly mistakes and omissions throughout the entire clinical investigation process.
+If all activities are managed in-house, clinical investigation SOPs should be sufficiently comprehensive to ensure compliance to applicable requirements, consistency and efficiency, and the avoidance of costly mistakes and omissions throughout the entire clinical investigation process.
 For example, sponsors may wish to consider developing SOPs that address the following aspects of clinical investigation conduct:

-- including of the second secon - ✓ development and amendment of CIP - ✓ development of the investigator's brochure - ✓ development of an informed consent form according to regional and national requirements - Clinical vendor qualification, selection, and management (e.g., CRO, central laboratory, other) - ✓ compliance with regional and national requirements for ethics committee approval - ✓ regulatory authority submission process - conduct of the clinical investigation (responsibilities, procedures, staff qualifications, project-related training, other)
+- regulatory requirements applicable to location of clinical study sites (regional and local) - · development and amendment of CIP - development of the investigator's brochure - · development of an informed consent form according to regional and national requirements - · clinical vendor qualification, selection and management (e.g. CRO, central laboratory, other) - compliance with regional and national requirements for ethics committee approval - regulatory authority submission process - conduct of the clinical investigation (responsibilities, procedures, staff qualifications, project-related training, CRO oversight where applicable, other)

-- ✓ clinical site qualification, selection, and management
+- · clinical site qualification, selection and management

-- ✓ monitoring procedures
+- monitoring procedures

-- ✓ adverse event reporting
+- · adverse event reporting

-- ✓ biostatistics, data collection and management
+- · biostatistics, data collection and management

 - document controls related to clinical studies, including management of records and study filing system

-- ✓ data privacy requirements
+- data privacy requirements

-- ✓ device accountability
+- device accountability

-It is important that these procedures are developed and controlled within the sponsor's QMS, where one exists.
+It is important that these procedures are developed and controlled within the sponsor's QMS, where one exists, or in compliance with QMS principles and document controls.

 Where certain activities of the clinical investigation are outsourced, the sponsor should ensure that the selected vendor is sufficiently qualified to provide the needed service.
-For example, vendors should be experienced in medical devices, operate under a QMS, have the necessary resources available to respond to client needs expeditiously, and other characteristics based on the needs of the clinical investigation project.
+For example, vendors should be experienced in medical devices, operate under a QMS, have the necessary resources available to respond to client needs expeditiously and other characteristics based on the needs of the clinical investigation project.

-Planning a medical device clinical investigation
+9.3 Planning a medical device clinical investigation

-Elements of the planning process
+9.3.1 Elements of the planning process